 Additionally, marriage was never established to discriminate against anybody.

-But you wouldn't believe that if you listen to the advocates who want to change what it means.
+But you wouldn't believe that if you listened to the advocates who want to change what it means.

-But marriage was never thought about it discriminating against anybody.
+But marriage was never, nobody ever thought about it discriminating against anybody.

-I mean, there are certain at certain activities that are what they are.
+I mean, there's certain activities that are what they are.

 And no matter how much you try to change the definition, you can't change what the activity or the institution tradition is.